chumakoff/nullify_empty/README.md

 # NullifyEmpty

-This gem allows to store string or text attributes as NULL in DB if they have empty values.
+This gem allows to store string or text Rails model attributes as NULL in DB when they have empty values.
 It is very useful when you need to avoid `""` values coming from blank form inputs or anywhere else to be stored in DB.

 Having empty values in DB is not allowed when there is unique constraint on the column or uniqueness validation on the field, while presence of the values is not required.
 Unique constraint ignores nulls in most DBMS.